rclone/rclone/docs/content/commands/rclone_nfsmount.md

 0-100M, 100M-300M, 300M-700M, 700M-1200M, 1200M-1700M and so on.

 Setting `--vfs-read-chunk-size` to `0` or "off" disables chunked reading.

+The chunks will not be buffered in memory.

+### `--vfs-read-chunk-streams` > 0

+Rclone reads `--vfs-read-chunk-streams` chunks of size `--vfs-read-chunk-size` concurrently.
+The size for each read will stay constant.

+This improves performance performance massively on high latency links or very high bandwidth links to high performance object stores.

+Some experimentation will be needed to find the optimum values of `--vfs-read-chunk-size` and `--vfs-read-chunk-streams` as these will depend on the backend in use and the latency to the backend.

+For high performance object stores (eg AWS S3) a reasonable place to start might be `--vfs-read-chunk-streams 16` and `--vfs-read-chunk-size 4M`.
+In testing with AWS S3 the performance scaled roughly as the `--vfs-read-chunk-streams` setting.

+Similar settings should work for high latency links, but depending on the latency they may need more `--vfs-read-chunk-streams` in order to get the throughput.

 ## VFS Performance